-I tell moms that it’s generally time to drop that final nap around age 3, although for some it comes as early as 2.5, and others might still be able to hang on a few months past 3.
+I tell moms that it’s generally time to drop that final nap around age 3, although for some it comes as early as 2.5, and others might still be able to hang on a bit longer.

-I’ll be honest, I always had some notion that my child would surely keep napping until age 3, because I was just going to get lucky.
+This is embarrassing to admit, but I always had some notion that my child would surely keep napping until at least the age of 3, because I was a sleep consultant and I was obviously just going to get lucky.

 Well, I’m writing this after dropping my not-yet-three-year-old’s nap…HA!
-Now that we’ve reached this milestone with Olivia, I’m sharing from both my professional training and personal experience.
+Now that we’ve reached this milestone with Olivia, I’m sharing about dropping a toddler or preschooler’s final nap from both my professional training and personal experience.